we3lab/eeco/docs/optimize_emit.rst

     )

 We are going to evaluate the electricity consumption for the entire month of July 2022.
-Below we will create synthetic `baseload` data for this month with 15-minute resolution, so `resolution="15m"`.
+Below, we will create synthetic `baseload` data for this month with 15-minute resolution, so `resolution="15m"`.

 2. Configure an optimization model of the electricity consumer with system constraints